naveengoyal1503/autoplugin-ai/plugins/Affiliate_Deal_Booster/README.md

 # Affiliate Deal Booster

 ## Description
-Affiliate Deal Booster is a WordPress plugin that automatically detects affiliate links inside your posts and replaces them with exclusive, personalized coupon codes and cashback offers from partner merchants.
-This increases user engagement and boosts your affiliate conversion rates.
+Affiliate Deal Booster is a WordPress plugin designed to help affiliate marketers, bloggers, and niche websites dynamically display exclusive coupons and deals, thereby increasing affiliate sales and commissions.

 ## Features
-- Automatically scans post content for affiliate links
-- Replaces affiliate links with styled offers showing coupon codes and cashback
-- Supports major affiliate merchants like Amazon and eBay
-- Lightweight and simple to set up
-- Freemium-ready architecture for premium personalization and analytics (future updates)
+- Simple shortcode `[affiliate_deals]` to display a curated list of affiliate deals anywhere.
+- Option to enter your Affiliate ID to append automatically to deal URLs.
+- Responsive and clean design compatible with most themes.
+- Basic free version with static deals; premium upgrades can enable automatic deal fetching and detailed analytics.

 ## Installation
-1. Upload the `affiliate-deal-booster.php` file to the `/wp-content/plugins/` directory
+1. Upload the `affiliate-deal-booster.php` file to the `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Visit your posts/pages with affiliate links to see them automatically enhanced.
+3. Go to **Settings > Affiliate Deal Booster** to enter your Affiliate ID.

 ## Setup
-No setup required for the free version.
+- Enter your primary affiliate tracking ID in the settings page to ensure your links get credited properly.
+- Insert the shortcode `[affiliate_deals]` into any post or page where you want the deals to appear.

 ## Usage
-- Add affiliate links as usual in your posts or pages.
-- The plugin automatically detects and decorates these links with coupon and cashback details when displayed.
-- Upgrade in future for premium features (not included in v1).

-## FAQs
-**Q: Can I customize the coupons shown?**
-A: Currently, coupons are auto-assigned based on partner domain.
-Premium version will allow custom coupons.

-**Q: Does this affect SEO or link structure?**
-A: No link href is changed, only additional info appended for better user conversion.

-**Q: Does it track conversions?**
-A: Basic version does not.
-Premium plans will introduce analytics.

-## Changelog
-### 1.0
-- Initial release with affiliate link detection and coupon/cashback display
+- The deals list will display clickable deal titles with coupon codes.
+- Visitors clicking on links will be referred to merchants with your affiliate ID applied.
+- Consider upgrading to premium for dynamic deal updates and revenue analytics.

+---

+Make your affiliate marketing easier and more profitable with Affiliate Deal Booster!